GOP’s Graham unveils nationwide abortion ban after 15 weeks - WTOP News

 Republican leaders on Capitol Hill tried to hold the party together amid the differences.

-“I think that what it’s attempting to do is probably change the conversation a little bit,” said Sen. John Thune, a Republican from South Dakota, and second-ranking party leader.
+“I think that what it’s attempting to do is probably change the conversation a little bit,” said Sen. John Thune, a South Dakota Republican and second-ranking party leader.

 “Democrats are implying that all Republicans are for a ban without exceptions, and that’s not true,” Thune said.
 “There are Republicans who are in favor of restrictions.
 And I think this is an attempt to at least put something out there that reflects the views of a lot of Republicans who are in favor of some restrictions.”